Kerry Carpenter Player Props: Tigers vs. Blue Jays

-On Tuesday, Kerry Carpenter (coming off going 0-for-4) and the Detroit Tigers play the Toronto Blue Jays, whose starting pitcher will be Alek Manoah.
+On Wednesday, Kerry Carpenter (coming off going 0-for-3) and the Detroit Tigers face the Toronto Blue Jays, whose starting pitcher will be Kevin Gausman.
 First pitch is at 7:07 PM ET.

 Kerry Carpenter Game Info & Props vs. the Blue Jays